 AUX OUT 1-6 Each aux send is available on an impedance balanced TRS jack operating at -2dBu line level.
 An internal option is available to fit a balanced line driver IC to provide an electronically balanced output operating at +4dBu.
 Note that it is not usual to require this option as the impedance balanced standard drive provides significant interference rejection when feeding balanced equipment inputs.

-The aux sends are typically used to feed stage monitors, effects devices such as reverb and delay, sub mixing to another console, and for special mix requirements.
+The aux sends are typically used to feed stage monitors, effects devices such as reverb and delay, and for special mix requirements.